Natasha2912/Natasha_kaggle/README.md

   - Performed lemmatization to reduce words to their base forms, ensuring consistency in text analysis.

 - **Column Cleanup**:
-  - Dropped unnecessary columns, such as `id` and `location`, which were deemed irrelevant for the classification task.
+  - Dropped unnecessary columns, such as "ID" and "Location", which were deemed irrelevant for the classification task.

 These steps ensured a cleaner, more meaningful dataset ready for exploratory analysis and modeling.